sung by David Seidenberg (except as noted otherwise)

 - Ana BeKhoach (Skolyer) sung by the Berkeley Chevre

-Hillel Lester gathered a bunch of us in a studio to sing some of our favorites together.
-Here's what we came up with for the Skolier Ana BeKhoach - a rough cut but a sweet one.
-Starting with one voice, this unrehearsed track fans out to improvised harmonies and then back to unison, one word per verse in the traditional Skolier manner.
+This recording includes the first line alone — see also the adapted version below that goes through the whole prayer.
+It was recorded when Hillel Lester gathered a bunch of us in a studio to sing some of our favorites together.
+Here's what we came up with - a rough cut but a sweet one.
+Starting with one voice, this unrehearsed track fans out to improvised harmonies and then back to unison, one word per verse in the traditional Skolyer manner.

 - Ana BeKhoach (Skolyer) [adapted]